dhyanpatel1327-pixel/dhyanpatel1327-pixel/README.md

 ## 🤝 Let's Connect

-I'm actively looking for **internship opportunities** in AI/ML and Software Development.
-Feel free to reach out — always open to learning, collaborating, and building!
+always open to learning, collaborating, and building!

 <p align="center">
   <a href="https://linkedin.com/in/dhyanpatel1327">LinkedIn</a> ·